byui-cse/cse450-course/source/course/syllabus.md

 	After completing a Minor or Major case study, each student fills out a [Case Study Evaluation](./case-study-evaluation.docx).

 	To receive credit for a case study assignment, students must completely fill out the case study evaluation according to the instructions provided.

-	Minor Case Studies are worth 30% of the module's grade.

-	Major Case Studies are worth 50% of the module's grade.

 	One of the questions in the evaluation will ask you to assess your team's performance on the case study.
 Another will ask you to assess your personal performance on the case study.